Ahmad Hashim Abd al-Isawi

-Ahmad Hashim Abd al-Isawi (أحمد هاشم عبد العيساوي) was an al Qaeda terrorist operating in Iraq in the early 2000s.
+Ahmad Hashim Abd al-Isawi (أحمد هاشم عبد العيساوي) was an al-Qaeda jihadist operating in Iraq in the early 2000s.
 He allegedly masterminded the ambush and killing of four American military contractors whose bodies were then dragged by a spontaneously formed mob and hung from the old bridge over the Euphrates river in Fallujah, Iraq.
 In September 2009, a team of U.S. Navy SEALs captured al-Isawi in a nighttime raid in Fallujah, and he was charged with orchestrating the slayings.
-He was held for a time by the United States intelligence community and accused some of the SEALs who captured him of mistreating him while detained at Camp Schwedler. al-Isawi was subsequently handed over to Iraqi authorities and was awaiting his own trial when he testified at one of the resulting 2010 courts-martial.
-His own trial was held some time before November 2013, and al-Isawi was executed by hanging for the killings.
+He was held for a time by the United States intelligence community and accused some of the SEALs who captured him of mistreating him while detained at Camp Schwedler. al-Isawi was subsequently handed over to Iraqi authorities and was awaiting his trial when he testified at one of the resulting 2010 courts-martial.
+His trial was held some time before November 2013, and al-Isawi was executed by hanging for the killings.